JFK - CAI

 • Which airline alliances offer flights from New York John F Kennedy Airport to Cairo?

-Star Alliance is the only airline alliance operating flights between New York John F Kennedy Airport and Cairo.
+oneworld, SkyTeam, and Star Alliance are the airline alliances operating flights between New York John F Kennedy Airport and Cairo, with oneworld being the most commonly used for this route.

 • On which days can I fly direct from New York John F Kennedy Airport to Cairo?